Delicious, nutritious and what better satisfaction than eating your weeds?

-I’ve made a Thai version of above adding curry powder, coconut milk and rhubarb (instead of lime).
-Served with toasted slices of Naan bread.
+I’ve made a Thai version of the soup by adding curry powder, coconut milk and rhubarb (instead of lime) and served with toasted slices of Naan bread.

 Steam a selection of greens and nettles (include garlic and onion if you like).
 Blend with cream cheese and seasoning.
 Add a pinch of citric acid crystals (used for making elderflower cordial) if it needs some tang.

 Nettle Bird’s Nest Recipe